todofixthis/exercise-misbehaving-application/README.md

 You have been tasked with tracking down the source of the problem, and fixing it.

-## Meta-Objective
-Since this is an exercise, the approach(es) you take to sloving the problem are just as important as the solution itself.
-  Just like a math test, you won't get credit if you don't show your work, so make sure to include with your solution a screen recording or other detailed description of the exact steps you took during the entirety of the exercise.

-**There are multiple ways to solve this problem, but some are objectively better (in terms of performance, reliability and maintainability) than others.**  Be prepared to explain not just how your solution works, but also *why* you chose it.

-## Hints
-- This exercise has an easy solution and a hard solution.
-The hard solution is the correct one.

 # Installation
 1. Clone this repo and check out the `develop` branch.
 2. [Create a virtualenv for the project.](http://virtualenvwrapper.readthedocs.org/en/latest/#introduction)